Polsulpicien/Polsu-Overlay/README.md

     • Shows player heads, stars, name, winstreak, fkdr, finals, wlr, wins, bblr and beds stats
     • You can manually add a plyer to the overlay by doing `/msg +<PLAYER>` or `/w +<PLAYER>` in game
     • You can manually clear the stats list
-    • Displays game lenght at the top of the window
+    • Displays game length at the top of the window
     • Displays player list count
     • Tags: Party, N (Nicked), Dev (Developer, Polsulpicien), Staff (Polsu's Staff Members)
     • Requested Player stats are temporarily saved to avoid the cooldown error from showing (it can still show if you restart the overlay, clear the cache)